-Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-No sub floor inspection was possible, the sub floor access hatch could not be lifted/located.
-No comment can be made on the condition of the sub floor area.
-Sections of sloping flooring were noted.
-We recommend any loose flooring be reaffixed in accordance with good practice.
+Floors including sub-floors

+Repair category 1

+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+No sub floor areas were inspected and presume these areas are free of defect.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
-It is presumed all internal glazing is fitted with the appropriate safety glass.

 Chimney breasts and fireplaces

 Repair category 1

-Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
-The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
-The flue should be regularly swept.
+Notes It is assumed that the gas fire has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
+All test documentation should be obtained and authenticated at the point of sale.
+In the absence of any such documentation, the appliance should be tested by a registered engineer prior to use.
+All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.

 Internal decorations

 Repair category 1

 Notes The property is in good decorative order.
-An asbestos survey has not been carried out to categorically confirm/deny the presence of any asbestos materials within any decorative coatings.
+It is understood that the subjects have, in recent times, the internal fabric has been renovated throughout.
+An asbestos survey has not been carried out to categorically confirm/deny the presence of any asbestos materials within any decorative coverings or linings.